Mouse not being detected or working in Windows

 - Expand the mouse (mice) option in Device Manager by clicking the + symbol.

 - Remove all mice listed by highlighting each device and pressing the delete key on the keyboard.

-If the mouse still does not work in Normal Windows, follow your operating system basic troubleshooting steps for your version of Windows.
+If the mouse still does not work in Normal Windows, follow the basic troubleshooting steps for your version of Windows.